Advanced GitHub Actions

 status: failure

-channel: '#critical-alerts'
+channel: '#alerts'

-- name: Notify on success (main branch only)
+- name: Success notifications (main only)

 if: success() && github.ref == 'refs/heads/main'